Components#

 Components Available in EmbodiedAgents#

 EmbodiedAgents provides a suite of ready-to-use components.
 These can be composed into flexible execution graphs for building autonomous, perceptive, and interactive robot behavior.
-Each component focuses on a particular modality or functionality, from vision and speech to map reasoning and LLM-based inference.
+Each component focuses on a particular modality or functionality, from vision and speech to map reasoning and VLA based manipulation.

 Component Name |